galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >    > ### {% icon question %} Questions
 >    >
 >    > Analyze both Biological Process tables.
 According to the study, which tissues are over- and underexpressed?
->    > <details>
 >    >
->    > <summary>Click to view answers</summary>
+>    > > ### {% icon solution %} Solution
->    > The samples correspond to the expressions that occur in the tissues referring to the brain and heart, so the results in the tables (and also in the graphs) should correspond to the specific functions of each organ.
+>    > > The samples correspond to the expressions that occur in the tissues referring to the brain and heart, so the results in the tables (and also in the graphs) should correspond to the specific functions of each organ.
 When we analyze the tables of enriched functional terms, we can see that the results from underexpressed genes reveal functions related to the brain.
 While in the case of the genes overexpressed, we identify functions related to muscle / heart function.
->    > </details>
+>    > {: .solution}
 >    {: .question}
 {: .hands_on}